-When solar radiation hits the Earth's surface, some of this energy is absorbed and warms up the ground and the oceans.
-The rest of the energy escapes back into space, but some of it is trapped in the atmosphere, which further warms the Earth.
-This is called the greenhouse effect.
-The greenhouse can be explained as the Earth's atmosphere acting like the glass panes around a greenhouse - warming the inside.
+When solar radiation hits the Earth's surface, some of this energy is absorbed and warms both the ground and the oceans, while rest escapes back into space.
+However, some of it is trapped in the atmosphere, which further warms the Earth.
+This is called the greenhouse effect because Earth's atmosphere acts like the glass panes around a greenhouse and thus warming the inside.

-The Earth's atmosphere contains greenhouse gases such as water vapour, carbon dioxide (CO_2), methane (CH_4) and nitrous oxide (N_2O) which are the primary gases that retain the thermal energy reflected from the Earth's surface.
+The Earth's atmosphere contains gases such as water vapour, carbon dioxide (CO_2), methane (CH_4) and nitrous oxide (N_2O) known as greenhouse gases, and are the primary gases that retain the thermal energy reflected from the Earth's surface.
 The greenhouse effect is what normally keeps our planet at a comfortable temperature.
-However, there is clear evidence that human activities are increasing the amount of greenhouse gases in the atmosphere, which traps more heat and further raises the surface temperature of the Earth.
+Unfortunately, human activities are increasing the amount of greenhouse gases in the atmosphere, which traps extra heat and further raises the surface temperature of the Earth.